coinspect/learn-evm-attacks/README.md

-# <h1 align="center"> Reproduced Exploits Library </h1>
+# <h1 align="center"> Learn EVM Attacks </h1>
-A set of Foundry tests that reproduce exploits, reports and theoretical vulnerabilities.
+A set of Foundry tests that reproduce exploits, reports and theoretical vulnerabilities found on EVM chains.

 Want to take a quick look?
 Just to a vulnerability folder (say, [MBCToken](/test/Access_Control/MBCToken)).
 Read the README or jump ahead to running the reproduction in your computer!
 You only need [Foundry](https://github.com/foundry-rs/foundry) installed.